 If I ask you why blogs fail?
-Your answers will include a long list of reasons, challenges, obstacles, and excuses, right?
+Your answers will include many reasons, challenges, obstacles, and excuses, right?

 But let’s see what the data says…

-According to a source, more than 600 million blogs are from the 1.7 billion websites.
+According to a source, over 600 million blogs are from the 1.7 billion websites.
 In addition, about 4.4 million blog posts are published every single day.

 70% to 80% of those figures are inactive or, better, complete failed blogs.
 The rest, 30%, about 25% of it, doesn’t get more than 1,000 unique visits per month.